openstack/openstack-manuals/doc/doc-contrib-guide/source/release/taskoverview.rst

 *Four to six weeks before release*
-  Ping packagers to locate pre-release packages to test the Installation Tutorial against, and start looking for willing volunteers to help test.
+  Ping packagers to locate pre-release packages to test the Installation Guide against, and start looking for willing volunteers to help test.

 *Four weeks*
   Ping Cross Project Liaisons (CPLs) to check their chapters, and ping